 Precludes additional credit for SOCI 3005 (no longer offered), SOCI 4006 (no longer offered).

 Prerequisite(s): SOCI 2005 and third-year standing.
+Lectures/discussion groups three hours a week.

 Power, Oppression and Resistance

 What makes inequalities so persistent?
 Theoretical and empirical examination of the intersection of social inequalities in Canada and globally, including class, gender, race and ethnicity and age; study of resistance to structures and cultures of inequalities.